 Application Process and Timeline

-- Eligibility: Students enroll in Foundations of Real Estate Finance (3 credits) in the spring of their second year and must be in the process of completing four semesters of full-time coursework at a college or university.
+- Eligibility: Students from any school at UVA must enroll in COMM 2700: Foundations of Real Estate Finance (3 credits) in the spring of their second year.
+In addition, any student applying must be in the process of completing four semesters of full-time coursework at UVA or another accredited college or university.

 - Timeline: The application is available Nov.
 1, 2023, and is due at noon on Feb.
 21, 2024.
 Decisions will be released on March 21, 2024.